vishnraj/go-scraper/README.md

       --to string                    Email address to send message to

 Global Flags:
   -a, --agent string                 User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")
       --check-selectors strings      Selectors that are used to check for the given expected-texts --config string                config file (default is $HOME/.go-dynamic-fetch.yaml) --expected-texts strings       Pieces of texts that we are looking for in order to confirm a given state on a page is met, which correspond to the check-selectors passed in (in order)
       --headless                     Use headless shell -i, --interval int                 Interval (in seconds) to wait in between watching a selector (default 30) -t, --timeout int                  Timeout for context - if none is specified a default background context will be used (default -1)
       --urls strings                 All URLs to watch
       --wait-error-dump              If an error is encountered during the wait phase, where the expected element is not loaded, dump the page contents to the log
+      --wait-error-location    If an error is encountered during the wait phase, where the expected element is not loaded, log the current URL we are at
       --wait-selectors strings       All selectors, in order of URLs passed in, to wait for
 ```

 # Examples